 But like for some jobs.
 We say, OK, it's important for the degree it's important to know where they went to school.
 So then it would pop up and say, OK, you know we want to know where you went to school.
 But if you can eliminate through dropdowns and radio buttons and make it so that they don't the less they have to type the better it will pay off.
 I mean, some places do like before.
 When I first got here, we had a segment that application where the person would apply and then they would talk with the recruiter and then they would get to the second section and then they would meet with the manager and they'd get the final section.
-And it was like a three segment application on top of watusi and affirmative action that they had to fill out.
+And it was like a three segment application on top of that and affirmative action that they had to fill out.
 It just didn't work.
 So we went down to one application.
 They filled it out the day they apply.
 And that's it.
 Other than obviously onboarding paperwork.
 But after that, they got the job.
 So they'd better want to fill out a little bit of information for us.
 This really worked for us.
 So you want to make sure that their time is seen as valuable.

 Another thing that I've mentioned and you heard me say is mobile is so important.
 Remember way back to the beginning of the story how we ended up with Jobvite and one of the things we saw on them was the mobility aspect the mobile platform.
 But number one most important factor that they can provide to us was that mobile platform.
 So Jobvite automatically had it.
 And we made some minor tweaks and as I mentioned above, we streamline the process.
 Because we did that, it made it more mobile friendly.
 And these days everybody's on their phone.
 Everybody is looking to be able to apply to those things.
 So in the instances where you can streamline that process, I highly recommend you do it.
 Start a conversation.

 So I love this slide.
 So if you haven't figured out again, one of the most the major things of candidates experience is that it needs to be mobile.
 So Jobvite’s mobile.
-The candidates are applying mobile-ly and how do we communicate with these candidates in the most mobile way possible.
+The candidates are applying via mobile and how do we communicate with these candidates in the most mobile way possible.
 Well enter text messaging and our partner text recruit to combat the hassle of prescreen calls.
 We started texting candidates.So instead of one of the recruiters calls a candidate and they email a candidate.
 They also text the candidate and out of all those three free things we do a good majority of the time a candidate is texting us back texting resulted in the 70% better response rate over email and the candidate responded a lot faster.
 And we're not talking a few minutes here we're talking we're not talking know, a few hours faster a day faster.
 We're talking that they responded.
 Minutes you know compared to the day or hours that it took for them to get back to us in an email and it's funny you think well people have email on their phone.
 But they don't look at it and they doesn't process the same way.
 And a mind in their mind that a text message does this helps their recruiters move faster on those hot candidates and then gets us to move on faster from the ones who aren't interested in realizing how impactful the text message was.
 We now adopted it into a lot of our processes.

 People can apply through text message they can get kind of like an artificial intelligence experience where they text apply or believe in something like DW Jobs to a number and that asks them like four or five questions and then the recruiter picks it up from there we already know then they're interested in this job and they're interested in this location and we pick it from there.
 And lots of times the recruiter just goes right back to texting with them.
 We've also included it into setting up interviews you know somebody who is working context a lot easier than they can step away to make a phone call or try to find privacy to write an email so you know you can set up we set up interviews in a matter of minutes over text message.
 You know we've adapted the process to the technology that people are using today so mass text messages are starting conversations a much simpler way for recruiters then sending out an email or cold calling.
 So it's a system and a process improvement that I cannot say enough about I could probably spend an hour talking about that but I won't because I think I'm already behind.